Odeon Wood Green

 It opened on 26th March 1934 with Brian Aherne in “The Constant Nymph” and Slim Somerville in “Love, Honor and Oh, Baby!”.
 A full vaudeville show was presented on the stage and Frederic Bayco opened the Compton 3Manual/12Rank organ.

-The entrance was located in the centre of a parade of shops and has a façade in brick and white stone with the name spelling ‘Gaumont Palace’ located in a recess on top.
+The entrance is located in the centre of a parade of shops and has a façade in brick and white stone with the name spelling ‘Gaumont Palace’ located in a recess on top.
 There is a large entrance hall which had a café/restaurant above that seated 170 diners.
-The auditorium was at right-angles behind the parade of shops.
-The main feature of the decoration within the auditorium was the large semi-circular proscenium opening which resembled a similar one in the Titania Palast Kino in Berlin, Germany.
-There was a large stage 30 feet deep and 80 feet wide, a fully equipped fly tower and eight dressing rooms.
+The auditorium is at right-angles behind the parade of shops.
+The main feature of the decoration within the auditorium is the large semi-circular proscenium opening which resembled a similar one in the Titania Palast Kino in Berlin, Germany (It has its own page on Cinema Treasures).
+There is a large stage 30 feet deep and 80 feet wide, a fully equipped fly tower and eight dressing rooms.

 It became the Gaumont Theatre from 1954 and was re-named Odeon from September 1962.
 By then the café/restaurant had closed and was in use as a Victor Sylvester dance studio.
 In 1966 the organ was removed to Twickenham College of Technology and in the late-1970’s was installed in the Thorngate Hall, Gosport, Cheshire.